joaomcteixeira/taurenmd/docs/installation.rst

     taurenmd

-Please read our :ref:`Usage` page for, what else, usage instructions.
+Please read our :ref:`Usage` page for, *whatelse*, usage instructions and examples.

 Upgrade
 -------